woodser/monero-java/README.md

 - Manage a Monero wallet using RPC and JNI
 - Object-oriented model with rigorous focus on ease-of-use
 - Fetch and process binary data from the daemon (e.g. raw blocks)
-- Query wallet transactions, transfers, and outputs by their attributes
+- Query wallet transactions, transfers, and outputs by their many attributes
-- Over 250 JUnits
+- Over 220 passing JUnit tests

 ## Sample Code